Kuzma’s season-high 30 points lead Lakers past Kings 115-94

 Los Angeles dominated Sacramento on the boards (54-38), but the difference came in points off turnovers.
 The Lakers scored 24 points off 15 Kings turnovers, while Sacramento had 11 points off 17 Los Angeles turnovers.

-FANS SOON IN CALIFORNIA STANDS
+FANS SOON IN STANDS

 With California set to open for indoor sports, and concerts to resume with limitations on April 15, both the Kings and Lakers are in line to host fans for the first time this season, although neither team has announced a date for that to happen.